 The husband alone has the right and capacity to hold all means and property.
-A legal presumption about property of Hindu is that it is joint Hindu property (joint family property).
-The senior most member of the family performs the role of Karta.
+A legal presumption about the property of Hindu is that it is a joint Hindu property (joint family property).
+The senior-most member of the family performs the role of Karta.
 Karta is the manager of the Hindu Joint family.
 Therefore, he manages all property.

 Joint Hindu family is no legal entity because it has no status in the absence of its members.
 However, a coparcenary is a legal institution constituted by the members of three generations of male heirs in the family.

 All members including the daughters have right in the joint Hindu family property.
 Daughters are included in the meaning of coparcener by the amendment act of 2005.
 Unfortunately, the mother, wife and daughter-in-law still have no such right as the daughter.
 Even, they are members of the joint family.

 Section 18 of the Hindu Adoptions and Maintenance Act provides that wife to be maintained by her husband during her lifetime.
 Section 19 of the same Act, speaks of the right of maintenance of a widowed daughter in law from her father in law.

 Wife has no such right to enjoy joint Hindu property as experienced by the other members of the joint family.

 Wife has only one remedy, i.e. to receive an amount in the form of maintenance.
 The Hindu Succession Act 1956, enacted in the 1950s to remove the gender bias from the Hindu law.